davidj-brewster/polarecgvis/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## Limitations

+* NOTE: THESE METRICS AND INTERPRETATIONS ARE PURELY FOR ENTERTAINMENT PURPOSES AND NOT FOR ANY CLINICAL OR DIAGNOSTIC PURPOSES.
+IN SHORT: The data is ABSOLUTELY NOT suitable for ANY pseudomedical purposes!!! *

 The arrhythmia detection algorithms are experimental and should not be used for clinical diagnosis.
 The project developers note that the PAC/PVC detection is still being improved.